 Also, because they have such solid niche followings, their audience has a deep level of targeting, putting you in front of people who care (with the caveat that you're avoiding the cheaters).

 If it were me, I would split the budget up a little so that I could kill three birds with one stone.
-I'd hire a few large influencers to garner the engagement and eyeballs... and then I'd loop in a number of micro-influencers to up the amount of content that can then be repurposed in all of the above ways.
+I'd hire a few large influencers to garner the engagement and eyeballs... and then I'd loop in a number of micro-influencers to boost the amount of content I can repurpose in all of the above ways.

 Picking your Micro-Influencer

 As I’ve mentioned already, choosing the right micro-influencers for your campaign is essential.
 With small reach comes great responsibility.
 You need to ensure that your chosen influencer is going to offer the best chance for your campaign’s success, as well as the highest possible ROI.
 So, here are five things you should keep in mind when selecting a micro-influencer:

 As we said before, the biggest plus to using a micro-influencer is their beefed-up engagement rates, so if their rates aren’t up to scratch, they’re not going to give much value to your brand.
 Aiming for influencers with at least 2-3% engagement should be your baseline.
 More is obviously better, but never never dip below 2% if you’re leveraging micro-influencers.

 2. How influential are they in your brand’s niche?

 Those with a more focused niche-following are likely to have closer relationships with their followers, and be a more trusted voice, so shoot for people like that.
 And, while I do feel a bit stupid mentioning this, you should also make sure that the chosen influencers are in your actual niche.
 You’d be surprised how many campaigns we see where influencers are influential in entirely other spaces from the space the brand is targeting.
 If you're selling strollers you probably want to avoid the bikini-clad biker babe whose feed consists of boob-selfies.